bloderxd/boat/README.md

 # Concept
 Boat is build on top of a simple concept: *It's all about effects composition*.
 Boat provides some effects that are built on top of its compositions, all effects must respect some laws:

-- All identities are immutable and composition doesn't break this.
+- All identities are immutable and composition doesn't break it.
 - Every composition create a new effect with correct configuration.
 - During the composition none of composed effects are affected.